Can you Evict a Tenant if you Sell your House 🏠 in Los Angeles, California

 Can you Evict Tenants when you sell your Los Angeles house

-The procedure calls for careful state and local compliance, including appropriate notice and legitimate grounds for eviction.
-Though it mandates certain legal processes and notifications, the Ellis Act lets landlords take rental properties off the market should they wish to stop renting.
+The procedure requires careful state and local compliance, including appropriate notice and legitimate grounds for eviction.
+Though it mandates specific legal processes and notifications, the Ellis Act lets landlords take rental properties off the market should they wish to stop renting.

 What Rights Do Tenants Have When the House Is Being Sold in California?